Iran: more than 30 inmates killed by security forces during COVID-19 jail protests

 The Sepidar protests appear to have started after the authorities reneged on earlier promises to release certain categories of prisoners as a precautionary measure to prevent the spread of COVID-19.
 Numerous videos taken outside Sepidar and Sheiban prisons show smoke rising from the buildings, with gunfire and screams clearly audible.
-Reports from prisoners’ families, as well as journalists and Ahwazi Arab rights activists, suggest that security forces used live ammunition and tear gas to end the Sepidar protests, causing injuries and up to 15 deaths.
+Reports from prisoners’ families, as well as journalists and Ahwazi Arab rights activists, suggest that security forces used live ammunition and tear gas to end the Sepidar protests, causing injuries and 15 deaths.

 Relatives of a prisoner killed in Sepidar told Amnesty that several days after the protests they were called by the police and instructed to collect the body of their loved one.
 The police claimed he died from a drug overdose, though the family insist he never used drugs.
 The authorities have refused to provide the family with a death certificate or any other written confirmation of the cause of death.
 As the man had no pre-existing medical conditions, his family suspect he died as a result of inhaling tear gas during the protest.

 In Sheiban prison, journalists and activists reported that after unrest was contained, prisoners who took part in protests were stripped and beaten in the prison courtyard.
-Around 20 inmates were killed by the security forces, according to reports from prisoners’ families, journalists and Ahwazi activists.
+Several inmates were killed by the security forces, according to reports from prisoners’ families, journalists and Ahwazi activists.
 Minority rights activist Mohammad Ali Amouri and several others were transferred out of Sheiban following the unrest and are still being held incommunicado in an unknown location.
 Amnesty fears they may be at risk of torture.